swiftlang/swift/docs/ABI.rst

-If the data type has no extra inhabitants, or there are not enough extra inhabitants to represent all of the no-data cases, then a tag bit is added to the union's representation.
-The tag bit is set for the no-data cases, which are then assigned values in the data area of the union in declaration order.
+If the data type has no extra inhabitants, or there are not enough extra inhabitants to represent all of the no-data cases, then a tag bit is added to the enum's representation.
+The tag bit is set for the no-data cases, which are then assigned values in the data area of the enum in declaration order.

 ::

-  union IntOrInfinity { => LLVM { i64, i1 }
+  enum IntOrInfinity { => LLVM { i64, i1 }
     case NegInfinity    => { i64, i1 } {    0, 1 }
     case Int(Int)       => { i64, i1 } { %Int, 0 }
     case PosInfinity    => { i64, i1 } {    1, 1 }